mearaj/blockchain-inbox/README.md

 ###### Task I still need to complete
 1. Proper integration of Curium Extension with the frontend.
 2. The backend should be able to verify claim message i.e. if the user has really paid the fees through curium.
-4. The table UI should be improved and message lease should be shown.
+4. The table UI should be improved.
 5. Documentation and comments still need to improve.
 6. Unit Test should be provided.
 7. A Demo Video is required.